gaelforcerobotics/gaelforcerobotics.github.io/README.md

 ## Guidelines for Styling Team Pages
 ### Content:
+#### Section 0: Navigation
+* The navigation for the page must be done in two parts:
+    * A navigation that follows similar styling and content rules as the original navigation and must be easily accesible to all users
+    * The second navigation should be one for the team page itself and must have links to all the following sections below
+    * Make sure all navigation is mobile responsive
+    * Team-specific navigation should only be collapsible when viewed on a screen size smaller than desktop
 #### Section 1: Landing
 * A team picture or some background that is representative of the team.